We hosted our first conference titled ‘Mainstreaming Queerness: The New Queer Vanguard’ which took place online on 10-11th of June, 2021.

 - Ash John: Fucking Against a Gravestone: Cruising and Post-AIDS Sexual Geographies

-This panel asks what are the limits of media and how can we queer/break those boundaries that are often imposed on media creators and consumers.
+This panel asked what are the limits of media and how can we queer/break those boundaries that are often imposed on media creators and consumers.

 - Vítor Blanco Fernández: Rendering Utopia: Queer Worldbuilding Through Avant-Garde 3D Aesthetics